pl3xus/yii2-leaflet-geocoder-plugin/README.md

 Leaflet with dropdown list capabilities and loading icon feedback.
 This Plugin works in conjunction with [LeafLet](https://github.com/2amigos/yii2-leaflet-extension) library for [Yii 2](https://github.com/yiisoft/yii2) framework.

-***Important***
-I created this fork for me to fix a bug which probably is my fault of some sort.
-Since I could not fix it within 8 hours of researching I decided to just change the plugin.
-I strongly advice you to use the original plugin by 2amigos.
-The rest of this readme file and composer requires are kept from the original plugin.

 Installation
 ------------